Cjumelin/TS-Tdd-Learningpath/ChapterResume.md

 - Move toward a more generalized solution for the concern instead of "if" forest.
 - TDD is not a hard science; think of it as a craft-person’s tool for incrementally growing a codebase.
 - TDD allow serenity of experimentation, discovery, and refinement.
+- During refactoring steps, we aim to enhance design by:
+    - Separate interfaces from implementations.

 #### Rules